uwefladrich/scriptengine/docs/sphinx/concepts.rst

 ScriptEngine Instances
 ----------------------

 Most of the time, the difference between the term ScriptEngine in general and a ScriptEngine instance in particular is not very important.
+However, technically, scripts are given to a particular ScriptEngine instance for execution.
+Different types of ScriptEngine instances could exist, allowing for different execution models to be implemented.
+For example, a ScriptEngine instance could allow tasks to be run in parallel, or to be submitted to remote hosts for execution.

+For now, ScriptEngine provides ``SimpleScriptEngine``, which takes scripts and executes tasks sequentially, on the local host.

 Task Context
 ------------

-An important concept in ScriptEngine is the task context, or short, the context.
+An important concept in ScriptEngine is the task context, or short, the *context*.
 The context is, technically, a dictionary, i.e. a data structure of key, value pairs.
 ScriptEngine tasks can store and retrieve information from the context.

 When a ScriptEngine instance is created, the context is initialised.
 Some information about the execution environment is stored by the ScriptEngine